linmck/group_project_1/README.md

 # group_project_1
 =======
 # Investigating Drug Abuse Relationships

-### Team Members: Lindsey McKenna, James Brunhs, Paula Caudilla

-Project Description/Outline: Investigate relationships between drug use and other trends over the same period of time.
+## Investigate relationships between drug use and other trends over the same period of time.

+### Team Members:
+* Lindsey McKenna
+* James Brunhs
+*Paula Caudilla

 ### Research Questions to Answer:
   * What percentage of deaths by region are drug/alcohol related?